sudhanshuv1/summary-generator/README.md

 6. Create a `.env.local` file and create the relevant environment variables form Google Cloud, Github, MongoDB, and NextAuth.
 Set `HOMEPAGE_URL` to `http://localhost:3000`.

-7. Run the development server:
+7. Run the development server using:

 ```bash
 npm run dev